Back Pain After Car Accident & Back Injury From Car Accident

 Back pain is a common complaint among victims of a car accident.
-If not identified and treated, these pains may last for months or even years.
+These pains may last months or even years if not identified and treated.

-When trying to prove your case after a car accident it is important to able to show the level of pain you are experiencing, what is causing the pain, and how long the pain is expected to last.
-After years of experience handling car accident claims, our legal team has come to understand which tests offer the results that are needed to help recover the full amount of compensation for your injuries.
+When trying to prove your case after a car accident, it is crucial to show the level of pain you are experiencing, what is causing it, and how long it is expected to last.
+After years of experience handling car accident claims, our legal team has come to understand which tests offer the needed results to help recover the full compensation for your back injuries from a car accident.

 Before your treating physician can diagnose your neck or back pain, they will need to conduct a thorough examination and document the events that led up to your injury.
-It is important to give as many details about the accident as you can remember, including the speed of the vehicle and the area on your car it collided with.
-This type of information can help the physician pinpoint the source of your pain.
+It is important to give as many details about the accident as you can remember, including the vehicle’s speed and the area in which it collided.
+This information can help the physician pinpoint the source of your pain.

 Diagnosing the Cause of Neck or Back Pain after a Car Accident